Teaching

 Global Environmental History

 This course introduces students to the field of environmental history, which explores how human society, non-human actors, and science and technology have shaped modern environments.
-We will focus on the late-nineteenth and twentieth century with special emphasis on Africa, Latin America, and South Asia.
-By interrogating the environmental concerns of our times, from changes in agriculture to climate change, from droughts to environmental justice, this course will cross established disciplinary and geographical boundaries.
-It will also be a methodological introduction to doing history at a scale that is beyond the nation-state.
-To do history from a global perspective we will learn to examine the changing relationship between humans, animals, plants, and other non-human things through categories of migration, colonialism, capitalism and geopolitics.
+Students focus on the late-nineteenth and twentieth century with special emphasis on Africa, Latin America, and South Asia.
+By interrogating the environmental concerns of our times, from changes in agriculture to climate change, from droughts to environmental justice, this course crosses established disciplinary and geographical boundaries.
+It is also a methodological introduction to doing history at a scale that is beyond the nation-state.
+To do history from a global perspective students learn to examine the changing relationship between humans, animals, plants, and other non-human things through categories of migration, colonialism, capitalism and geopolitics.

 Gender and Power in African History